Rocky Mountain Lions Eye Institute Foundation (RMLEIF)

 Map showing location of the Rocky Mountain Lions Eye Institute.

-The Rocky Mountain Lions Eye Institute Foundation's Patient Assistance Program helps pay for transportation, lodging, and meals for needy patients and a family member from Wyoming or Colorado while the patient undergoes examination and/or treatment at the Institute or elsewhere because necessary vision care is unavailable where the patient lives.
+The Rocky Mountain Lions Eye Institute Foundation's Patient Assistance Program helps pay for transportation, lodging, and meals for needy patients and a family member from Wyoming or Colorado while the patient undergoes examination and/or treatment at the Eye Institute or elsewhere because necessary vision care is unavailable where the patient lives.

 If you are in financial need and have an eye or vision problem that cannot be adequately evaluated or treated in your home area or you are a member of a Lions Club that wants to help someone with these needs, contact us about this program.

 The Rocky Mountain Lions Eye Institute Foundation pays for refraction and magnification evaluations at the Institute for individuals with low vision who are unable to pay for the evaluations themselves.
+The refraction and magnification portion a low vision exam is not typically covered by Medicare, Medicaid, or private insurance.

 As reported in the online article Removing Barriers from Low Vision Rehabilitation, since 2007 the Foundation has paid for more than 300 of these exams, which are performed by the staff of UCHealth's Low Vision Program.
 The exams help patients make the most of their visual capabilities.